'25 at 25': Reducing deaths among people starting HIV treatment with advanced disease

 18 Oct 2024

 Huge progress has been made in the last two decades at improving access to treatment for people living with HIV around the world.
-But around 15-30% of people starting HIV treatment have advanced disease, and are at high risk of dying within in the first few weeks of treatment.
+But around 15-30% of people starting HIV treatment have advanced disease, and are at high risk of dying within the first few weeks of treatment.
 In this part of our ‘25 at 25’ series, we look back at the REALITY trial, which found a way to prevent deaths among people starting HIV treatment with advanced disease.

 HIV affects the immune system, making it vulnerable to infections.
 Antiretroviral therapy can control the virus, allowing the immune system to do its job, keeping people living with HIV healthy.
 We know from the START trial that starting treatment as early as possible after infection is best.
 But not everyone does start treatment soon after infection.
 If the virus has already caused lots of damage to the immune system by the time antiretroviral therapy is started, people can be at high risk of death in the first few weeks of treatment.
 Most of these deaths are due to invasive bacterial infections, tuberculosis or cryptococcal meningitis.